Gravitational Waves from Phase Transitions: Detection

 Since the PTA signal was reported, several studies have analysed the data.
 Some of these have found that early Universe signals such as first order phase transitions provide a better fit to the signal than supermassive black hole mergers (e.g.~\cite{Ellis:2023oxs,Wu:2023hsa}), based on basic modelling of both of these signals, though others showed inconclusive evidence or a preference for another source~\cite{Figueroa:2023zhu,Bian:2023dnv}.
 Such a phase transition would have taken place at a temperature of the early Universe bath below the QCD scale (see Table~\ref{tab:GWEvents} and Fig.~\ref{fig:Cosmictimeline}), but above the scale of BBN ($T \sim 2\, \mathrm{MeV} $), or otherwise light element abundances would be disrupted.
 A hidden sector, only gravitationally connected to the Standard Model, could have sourced the nanohertz GWs.
 Such a phase transition could also be supercooled, meaning that the universe remained in a metastable state longer than expected.
 This delay allows the bubbles of the new phase to grow larger and contain more energy, leading to stronger gravitational wave signals.
 The increased bubble size can also mean that the peak frequency of the emitted GWs is redshifted into the PTA-sensitive range.

 A more definite answer on the source of the PTA signal may come from LISA, the space interferometer discussed in the previous section.
-Because LISA probes gravitational waves in a complementary frequency range, it can reveal more of the spectral shape of the signal, which can then be used to distinguish between the astrophysical and cosmological interpretations.
+Because LISA probes gravitational waves in a complementary frequency range, it might reveal more of the spectral shape of the signal, which could then be used to distinguish between the astrophysical and cosmological interpretations.